Get

 Image Credit: love 4 my 2 cats

 It’s not strange to buy your cat gifts for Christmas.
-And what’s better than recording or taking pictures while the cat has at the box?
+And what’s better than recording or taking pictures while the cat is at the box?
 You can make this super interesting by hiding a treat at the bottom of the box for the cat to find.
 Be sure to have your camera ready!

-5. Winter Cat Fun by bored panda
+5. Winter Cat Fun by Bored Panda

 Winter Cat Fun by bored panda